-The Independent Municipal and Allied Trade Union (IMATU) is pleased to see that the Minister of Finance’s 2016 Budget Speech emphasised the need to focus on infrastructure development that will accelerate growth, create work opportunities and build a more equal society.
+The Independent Municipal and Allied Trade Union (IMATU) is pleased to see that the Minister of Finance’s 2017 Budget Speech emphasised the importance of infrastructure development, creating spatial linkages between rural and urban municipalities and the need to create a more equal society.

 South Africa’s economy needs to grow faster and more inclusively.
 IMATU supports the National Development Plan’s vision of newly developed spatial plans for cities, improved public transport, better procurement and supply chain management and the upgrading of informal settlements.

 “Sustainable economic growth and development will only take place once we start to effectively tackle the challenges of unemployment, inequality and poverty.
 IMATU believes that with effective leadership, correctly channelled resources, the up-skilling of workers and the rooting out of corruption, Local Government can offer a sustainable service delivery model that will assist in the efficient collaboration between local, provincial and national tiers of Government,” concluded Koen.